vespCV/vespcv/doc/prd.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the functional and non-functional requirements for vespCV, an application designed to detect Asian hornets (Vespa velutina) using a Raspberry Pi 4, a Camera Module 3, and a YOLOv11s object detection model.
+The goal is to create a system specifically designed for the detection of Vespa velutina (Asian-/Yellowlegged hornets) in areas where this hornet is an invasive species.
+This detector aims to provide a solution to the increasing challenges posed by this hornet to the honeybee population due to its aggressive predation behavior.

 ### 1.2 Target Audience
 This document is intended for the development team, testers, and other stakeholders involved in the development of vespCV.

 ### 1.3 Context
-The Asian hornet is an invasive species posing a threat to biodiversity and the honeybee population.
+In Europe, the Asian hornet is an invasive species posing a threat to the honeybee population.
+Effects on other insects and subsequent birds and pollination is not clear a decade after introduction of the first insect in France.
 Early detection is crucial for effective control. vespCV offers an automated solution for this detection.
+In the spring it can be a selective trap, not harming other insects such as the European hornet.
+In the summer it can aid the detection of workers that can subsequently be equiped with a microtransmitter to track and destruct the nest.

 ### 1.4 Operation
-Camera input → AI detection → storage/logging
+Camera input → AI detection → storage + logging
+                            → queen trap
+                            → catch hornet → transmitter
+                            → research

 ## 2. Goals

-### 2.1 Primary Goals (Proof of Concept)
+### 2.1 Main objective
-- Detection of Asian hornets in camera feed with a 15 second interval and confidence of 80% or higher
-- Local deployment on a cost-effective Raspberry Pi 4
-- Simple installation and configuration
-- Storage of detection images and log records
+- To develop and implement a robust and reliable computer vision system for the real-time detection of Vespa velutina.

-### 2.2 Secondary Goals (User Application)
+### 2.2 Sub-objectives
-- User-friendly graphical interface (GUI) for monitoring and configuration
+- User-friendly system by beekeepers, voluntiers, citizens.
+- Retrain with captured images to minimizal false positives en improve detection accuracy under various environmental conditions.
+- Provide a log file, trigger for action of a electronic harp, sending an email upon detection.
+- Design a scalable system that can be applied in various contexts.
-- Ability to export detection data
+- Sending training data to makers
-- Automation of application startup
-- Gracefull shutdown (GPIO pins and pushbutton)

 ## 3. User Stories

-1. As a beekeeper, I want to place vespCV at my apiary so that I am warned early of the presence of Asian hornets, allowing me to take swift action.
+1. As a beekeeper, I want to place vespCV at my apiary so that I am warned early of the presence of Asian hornets, and automatically activates a electric harp to protect the bees.

-2. As a volunteer monitoring invasive species, I want an affordable and easy-to-deploy solution to map the spread of the Asian hornet in my region.
+2. As a volunteer monitoring invasive species, I want to receive a almost realtime mail with the captured image to send it to 'waarnemingen.nl'.

 3. As a researcher, I want access to logged detection data and images to analyze the behavior patterns of Asian hornets.